 The Value of Evidence from Security & Traffic Cameras

 A photo is worth a thousand words, but a video recording is a full novel.
-Traffic cameras can show that a driver was speeding, intoxicated, driving aggressively, performing an illegal turn, or driving distracted.
+Traffic cameras can show that a driver was speeding, intoxicated, driving aggressively, performing an illegal turn, failed to yield, or driving distracted.
 Impartial and without a failing memory, video recordings are among the most reliable forms of evidence following a motor vehicle collision in Nevada.
 In cases of hit-and-run accidents, traffic cameras may help track down the liable party.

 Cameras are an ever-present part of life in modern America.
 Cameras are positioned along major thoroughfares, city streets, parking lots, private homes, dangerous intersections, businesses, and many other locations.
 When an accident occurs, there is a good chance that there is footage of the crash.
 Thus, it is important to carefully inspect the scene of the accident to determine whether a camera was present that may corroborate eyewitness statements, police reports, accident damage, and other evidence.

 It is imperative to act quickly following a motor vehicle collision.
 Most government and private entities only maintain recordings for 2-3 days before the recordings are looped and recorded over.
 To prevent the willful or accidental spoliation of evidence in a car accident claim, a personal injury attorney in Las Vegas can send the individual or entity a spoliation letter notifying them that they possess evidence of a motor vehicle accident and that this evidence will be subpoenaed.
 This letter will instruct them not to destroy, damage, or interfere with the investigation and use of this evidence.
 This letter is vital because without it the entity is not legally obligated to provide a copy of their recording.